Royal Wootton Bassett: Canal

 The route of the former Wilts & Berks Canal passes through Royal Wootton Bassett parish, south of the town.
 The canal reached here from Semington in 1801 and was completed when it reached Abingdon in 1810.
-The last narrowboat traffic to Wootton Bassett was in 1906 and the canal was abandoned by Act of Parliament in 1914.
+The last narrowboat traffic to Wootton Bassett was in 1906 and the canal was abandoned by act of parliament in 1914.
 The canal is now being restored by the Wilts & Berks Canal Trust.

 Culture

-The town has an annual Arts Festival which involves music, speech, drama, musical theatre, and dance.
+The town has an annual arts festival which involves music, speech, drama, musical theatre, and dance.

 Sport

 In football, the town is represented by Wootton Bassett Town F.C. who play their home games at the 2,000-capacity Gerard Buxton Sports Ground.
 Other sports clubs include Wootton Bassett Hockey Club, Wootton Bassett Otters Swimming Club, Royal Wootton Bassett Rugby Football Club and Wootton Bassett Bowls Club.

 In summer 2015, the Gerard Buxton Sports Ground relocated from Rylands Way to the north side of the Brinkworth Road, just outside the town but walkable and cyclable from most parts.
-The site is held by Trustees and is known overall as Royal Wootton Bassett Sports Association.
+The site is held by trustees and is known overall as Royal Wootton Bassett Sports Association.
 It is run almost exclusively by volunteers from the participating sports clubs.
-Initially these were RWB Cricket Club, Hounds (running), the Tennis Club and the Town Football Club; they were joined in 2017 by the North Thames Boules Club (now the Royal Wootton Bassett Petanque Club).
+Initially these were RWB Cricket Club, Hounds (running), the tennis club and the football club; they were joined in 2017 by the North Thames Boules Club (now the Royal Wootton Bassett Petanque Club).
 The main building hosts changing facilities, a bar and tuck shop, kitchen area, meeting and function rooms.

 Media

 Local news and television programmes are provided by BBC West and ITV West Country.
 Television signals are received from the Mendip TV transmitter.

 The town's local radio stations are BBC Radio Wiltshire on 103.5 FM, Heart West on 97.2 FM, Greatest Hits Radio South West (formerly Sam FM) on 107.7 and Swindon 105.5, a community based radio station which broadcast from its studios in Swindon on 105.5 FM.

-Gazette and Herald is the local newspaper that serves the town.
+The Gazette and Herald is the local newspaper that serves the town.